Asheq/public-notes/vim/bugs-and-request.md

 - Default neovim colorscheme causes NonText highlight group (and linked Whitespace highlight group ) to "disappear" inside visual selection.

-# Requests to make to neovim
+# Requests to make to vim
 - Jumping to opening or closing brackets from inside a bracket pair should work for all types of brackets including:
     - [[
     - ]]